Evidence of Learning: Direct and Indirect Measures

 Direct evidence measures student learning by examining student work or performance directly.
 It can offer insight into what and to what degree students have learned through evaluating exams, papers, performances, observations, or other artifacts of student work.
 Direct evidence is compelling in that it offers the ability to make judgements about the relative degree of learning or mastery that students have achieved.
 Assessment plans are designed to gather direct evidence wherever possible.
 Examples of direct evidence:

-- Capstone projects (scored with a rubric)
+- Evaluation of capstone projects (scored with a rubric)

-- Student portfolios (scored with a rubric)
+- Evaluation of student portfolios (scored with a rubric)

 - Performance evaluations